The first U.S. military post west of the Missouri River, Fort Atkinson was established in 1820 on

 The grounds are open year-round, and the Harold W. Andersen visitor center is open from 10 a.m. to 5 p.m. during the summer.
 There is a small picnic area near the fortification parking area.
 While no food or lodging is available at the park, camping, restaurants and overnight accommodations are available nearby.
 Tour groups should contact the superintendent's office in advance to make special arrangements.

 Please do not smoke on the trail or in the buildings.
 Grassland fires are especially dangerous and spread rapidly.
 Do not disturb the archaeological remains or take historic objects.
 Pets are permitted on the grounds but must be kept on a leash.

-The Harold W. Andersen Visitor Center is open daily from Memorial Day weekend through Labor Day from 10 a.m. to 5 p.m.
-The visitor Center is also open on weekends only from May 4 through May 19 and September 2 through October 14.
-An admission fee of $2 per adult and $1 for children under 13 (under 3 is free).
-Park grounds open at 8 a.m. daily.
+The Harold W. Andersen Visitor Center will be open daily from May 25 through September 2 from 10 a.m. to 5 p.m. and weekends May 4 through May 19 and from September 7 through October 13.
+An admission fee of $2 per adult & $1 for children is required for the Visitor Center.

 Living History Schedule for 2014: Living History schedule with interpretations from 10 a.m. to 5 p.m. as follows: May 3 & 4; May 31 & June 1; July 5 & 6; August 2 & 3; September 6 & 7; October 4 & 5.
 On these days, volunteers portray life at an 1820's military fort.
 Each event weekend has a different theme.
 For further information contact the site.